andybrucenet/chart-finder/docs/notes/current-chat.md

 - Decide on the actual mobile app feature set (e.g., splash screens, chart discovery/purchase flows, potential “listen to music” capability).
 - Design splash screens/logo assets for both iOS and Android, aligned with the new bundle identifiers.
 - Outline the core screens and navigation (what replaces the current placeholder version check).
+- Stand up parallel backend solutions/projects (e.g., net8 for Lambda, “ChartFinder.Api.NSwag” on net10) that link shared sources from `src/common`, so tooling with new runtime requirements doesn’t block the deployed runtime.